academicengineer/academicengineer/README.md

-# The University of Electro-Commnications
+# Toshiyuki SHIMAZAKI @ The University of Electro-Commnications
-- 👋 Hi, I’m @academicengineer Toshiyuki SHIMAZAKI
+- 👋 Hi, I’m @academicengineer
 - 👀 I’m interested in Learning Robotics, Learning Informatics, Learning Technology, Programming Education, and Learning Engineering.
 - 🌱 I’m currently learning at UEC.
 - 💞️ I’m looking to collaborate on ...